What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 It smells of pine needles, dampness and rot.

-This fungus is found from May to late autumn in glades, meadows, along roads, in squares and lawns, settles on various soils and even on rotten wood.
+This mushroom is found from May to late autumn in clearings, meadows, along roads, in squares and on lawns; it settles on various soils and even on rotten wood.
 Appears after warm rains.
-It grows very quickly, "by leaps and bounds."
-Amateur mushroom pickers noticed that giant raincoats added up to 5 cm in diameter per day.
+It grows very quickly, “by leaps and bounds.”
+Amateur mushroom pickers noticed that giant raincoats gained up to 5 cm in diameter per day.
 And usually they are up to 20 cm in diameter and weigh 300-400 g.

-In 1977, a raincoat weighing 11 kg 150 g was demonstrated at the Estonian Museum of Nature, the diameter of its fruiting body was 188 cm. kg.
-In 1967, a raincoat weighing 12.5 kg with a diameter of 63 cm was found in the Moscow region, and in 1984 on the banks of the Setunka River - with a diameter of 160 cm and a mass of 7.3 kg.
-Some mushroom pickers found families of giant raincoats.
-For example, in 1988, a group of 8 raincoats with a total weight of about 2 pounds was found near Kemerovo, and in 1984 near Narva and in 1989 in Tataria, groups of 6 mushrooms were found, among which the largest reached 4 kg.
+In 1977, a raincoat weighing 11 kg 150 g was demonstrated at the Estonian Museum of Nature, the diameter of its fruiting body was 188 cm.
+A raincoat, found in the same year in the vicinity of the city of Frunze, reached a circumference of almost 1.5 m with a mass of 11.6 kg.
+In 1967, a raincoat weighing 12.5 kg with a diameter of 63 cm was found in the Moscow region, and in 1984 on the bank of the Setunka River - with a diameter of 160 cm and weighing 7.3 kg.
+Some mushroom pickers found families of giant puffballs.
+For example, in 1988, near Kemerovo, a group of 8 raincoats with a total weight of about 2 pounds was found, and in 1984, near Narva and in 1989 in Tataria, groups of 6 mushrooms, among which the largest reached 4 kg.

-When dried, the raincoats do not lose their whiteness, they are well stored in a dense plastic container, they are easily ground into powder, so they can be successfully used for making broths and sauces.
-In winter, this plain-looking gib with its gastronomic qualities can even compete with mushrooms.
+When dried, rainflowers do not lose their whiteness, are stored well in dense plastic containers, and are easily ground into powder, so they can be successfully used for preparing broths and sauces.
+In winter, this inconspicuous-looking mushroom can compete even with boletus mushrooms with its gastronomic qualities.

-When collecting, it must be borne in mind that more or less spherical mushrooms from the genus Pseudo-puffball also look like puffballs.
-True, at a young age, the latter are characterized by a very dense crusty shell, and not thin-film or soft-crusty, as in puffballs.
-Thus, it is very easy to distinguish them, and this must be done, since false puffballs are suspected of being able to cause poisoning, although minor, but still.
+When collecting, it is necessary to keep in mind that more or less spherical mushrooms from the genus of false puffballs are also similar to puffballs.
+True, at a young age, the latter are characterized by a very dense crust-like shell, and not a thin-film or soft-crust shell, like that of raincoats.
+Thus, it is very easy to distinguish them, and this must be done, since false puffballs are suspected of causing, albeit minor, poisoning.

-In a number of Western European countries, raincoats are considered a delicacy and equated with champignons.
-Italians consider young raincoats to be one of the best mushrooms.
-When picking mushrooms in the forest, do not pass by the unfairly neglected, but very attractive and tasty mushrooms.
+In a number of Western European countries, raincoats are considered a delicacy and are equated to champignons.
+Italians consider young puffballs to be one of the best mushrooms.
+When picking mushrooms in the forest, do not pass by unfairly neglected, but very attractive and tasty mushrooms.

-Many mushrooms of the family Rainwear (Lycoperdales) are often collectively referred to as "raincoats", although among them there are not only raincoats ( Lycoperdon), but also fluff (powder, Bovista), golovach (Calvatia) and some other types.
+Many mushrooms of the family Raincoats (Lycoperdales) are often collectively called “raincoats”, although among them there are not only raincoats ( Lycoperdon), but also flutters (powder flasks, Bovista), golovach (Calvatia) and some other types.
 Any mushroom picker has seen a variety of raincoats many times: with a smooth surface and with growths, warts and needles.
-These mushrooms also differ in the shape of the fruiting body: spherical, pear-shaped, egg-shaped, etc. White balls of some mushrooms lie on the ground, others rise on a false leg.
+These mushrooms also differ in the shape of the fruiting body: spherical, pear-shaped, ovoid, etc. The white balls of some mushrooms lie on the ground, while others rise on a false stalk.

-Raincoats grow in forests and parks, appear in the steppes, agricultural fields, pastures and manicured lawns.
-If you trample on a ripe mushroom, it will release "smoke" with spores.
+Puffballs grow in forests and parks, appear in steppes, agricultural fields, pastures and manicured lawns.
+If you trample a ripe mushroom, it will release “smoke” with spores.

-Mushroom pickers often trample on raincoats to release a cloud of "smoke"
+Mushroom pickers often trample raincoats to release a cloud of “smoke.”

-There are several folk names raincoats: "grandfather's gunpowder", "duster", "wolf tobacco", "damn tobacco", "hare potato", "mushroom-egg" and "forest egg".
+There are a few folk names raincoats: “grandfather’s gunpowder”, “dust duster”, “wolf tobacco”, “devil’s tobacco”, “hare potato”, “mushroom egg” and “forest egg”.

 Variety of species

-Even an experienced mushroom picker is not always oriented in complex taxonomy.
-This applies to many mushrooms, including raincoats.
+Even an experienced mushroom picker does not always navigate the complex taxonomy.
+This applies to many mushrooms, including puffballs.

-At first you call all mushrooms “wolf tobacco”, then, having learned that these are raincoats, you will call them raincoats, and then you will figure out that raincoats are different: just a raincoat, prickly raincoat, pear-shaped raincoat, needle-shaped raincoat, blackish powder, round golovach, golovach oblong.
+At first you call all the mushrooms “wolf tobacco”, then, having learned that these are puffballs, you will call them puffballs, and then you will understand that puffballs are different: just a puffball, a prickly puffball, a pear-shaped puffball, a needle-shaped puffball, a blackish puffball, a round bighead, bighead oblong.
 (V.A.
 Soloukhin).

-Raincoats, porkhovka and golovach belong to the group Gasteromycetesnutrevikov”), because their fruiting bodies remain intact until the spores mature.
-Then the shell breaks, which leads to the release of "smoke" with spores.
-These mushrooms are saprophytes, because They need decayed organic matter for food.
+Raincoats, fluff and golovach belong to the group gasteromycetesnutrevikov"), because their fruiting bodies remain intact until the spores mature.
+The shell then ruptures, releasing “smoke” containing the spores.
+These mushrooms are classified as saprophytes, because They need rotted organic matter for nutrition.

-Let's bring short description several mushrooms, which we call "puffballs".
-All of them are very tasty.
+Let's bring short description several mushrooms, which we call “puffballs”.
+They are all very tasty.
 They are harvested young while their fruiting bodies are firm and filled with white pulp.

-Raincoat prickly (Lycoperdon perlatum) is covered with clearly visible conical needles.
-If the white or cream skin is peeled off, then a more or less noticeable mesh pattern will remain on it.
-The smell of the mushroom is pleasant.
-This type of raincoat can be safely put in the basket while the mushroom is young and strong, and its flesh is white and elastic.
-The fungus often grows in groups.
+Raincoat spiny (Lycoperdon perlatum) is covered with clearly visible conical needles.
+If you peel off their white or creamy skin, a more or less noticeable mesh pattern will remain on it.
+The smell of mushroom is pleasant.
+This type of raincoat can be safely placed in the basket while the mushroom is young and strong, and its flesh is white and elastic.
+The mushroom often grows in groups.

 Raincoat pearl (Lycoperdon perlatum) prefers manured pastures, although it is also found in forests.
-The pearl raincoat grows (usually in waves) from May to mid-November.
-This fungus has a white, pear-shaped fruiting body that turns yellow as it matures, then becoming grey-brown.
-Old mushrooms are filled inside with spore powder.
-Peel with small growths or non-spiny spines, which are sometimes only in the upper part.
+Pearl puffball grows (usually in waves) from May to mid-November.
+This mushroom has a white, pear-shaped fruit body that turns yellow as it matures, then turning grey-brown.
+Old mushrooms are filled with spore powder inside.
+A skin with small growths or non-prickly spines, which are sometimes found only in the upper part.

-Golovach oblong (Calvatia excipuliformis) in some reference books is called a variety of prickly raincoat.
-However, the bighead is taller, its spines are softer and thinner, it is edible at a young age.
-Sometimes the fungus resembles a bubble in shape, which was inflated with air and pulled down from below (the golovach is bag-shaped, or bubble-shaped).
+Golovach oblong (Calvatia excipuliformis) in some reference books is called a variety of spiny puffball.
+However, the bighead is taller, its spines are more delicate and thinner, and it is edible at a young age.
+Sometimes the mushroom resembles the shape of a bubble, which was inflated with air and pulled from below (sac-shaped, or bladder-shaped, capitol).
 These mushrooms often grow in pastures.

-amazing appearance raincoat gigantic, or Langermanns gigantic (Langermannia gigantean).
-In some publications, he is ranked among the golovachs.
+Amazing appearance raincoat giant, or Langermannia gigantic (Langermannia gigantean).
+In some publications it is classified as a golovach.
 This is a huge mushroom.
 It grows in forests (deciduous and mixed), meadows, fields and pastures.
-More likely to find it from the end of summer (August - October).
-The huge "soccer ball" can weigh up to 8 kg and is 40 cm across.
-Separate specimens-record holders are known, which weighed almost 20 kg and had a fruiting body diameter of 30 cm !!!
-More likely to find a giant raincoat the size of an average head of cabbage.
+There is a better chance of finding it from the end of summer (August - October).
+The huge “soccer ball” can weigh up to 8 kg and is 40 cm in diameter.
+There are individual record-breaking specimens that weighed almost 20 kg and had a fruiting body diameter of 30 cm!!!
+There is a better chance of finding a gigantic one-kilogram raincoat the size of an average head of cabbage.

-The skin of this raincoat can be either smooth or slightly flaky.
+The skin of this puffball can be either smooth or slightly flaky.
 As it grows, the color of the flesh changes from white (or slightly yellowish) to greenish-brown, then to dirty brown.
-In old mushrooms, the skin dries up and resembles parchment.
-The edible pulp is often friable, reminiscent of homemade cheeses in texture.
-As the fungus grows, it becomes lighter, noticeably loses weight.
-The giant raincoat mycelium is durable, can live up to 25 years.
+In old mushrooms, the skin dries out and resembles parchment.
+The edible pulp is often loose, reminiscent in consistency of homemade cheeses.
+As the mushroom grows, it becomes lighter and noticeably loses weight.
+The mycelium of the giant puffball is durable and can live up to 25 years.

-Raincoat pear-shaped (Lycoperdon pyriforme) refers to small species (up to a maximum of 5 cm tall).
+Raincoat pear-shaped (Lycoperdon pyriforme) refers to small species (maximum up to 5 cm in height).
 It often grows on rotting wood, tree trunks and stumps.
-The shape of the fruit body is pear-shaped, resembling a white ball narrowed downwards, which has a short false leg with rare light threads of mycelium.
-This delicious mushroom is fried and boiled (in soups) unless it is overripe.
-The degree of maturity can often be determined not in the forest, but in the kitchen, because. when ripe, the mushroom does not always quickly change the color of the skin.
+The shape of the fruiting body is pear-shaped, resembling a white ball narrowed downward, which has a short false stalk with sparse light threads of mycelium.
+This very tasty mushroom is fried and boiled (in soups), unless it is overripe.
+The degree of maturity can often be determined not in the forest, but in the kitchen, because When ripe, the mushroom does not always quickly change the color of its skin.

 False raincoat (scleroderma) should not be collected.
-In most books Soviet period This mushroom is considered inedible or poisonous.
-Western authors call it only inedible, specifying that cooks sometimes add pulp to sausages instead of truffles.
-They all warn that the false puffball can be a health hazard if eaten in in large numbers.
+In most books Soviet period this mushroom is considered inedible or poisonous.
+Western authors only call it inedible, specifying that cooks sometimes add pulp to sausages instead of truffles.
+They all warn that puffballs can be hazardous to health if eaten in large quantities.

-I have not tried this mushroom, so I can only refer to the opinions of reputable mushroom experts.
-I take them verbatim.
+I have not tried this mushroom, so I can only refer to the opinions of authoritative mushroom experts.
+I quote them verbatim.

-The false puffball that is used to scare us in all books about mushrooms is not poisonous at all, even when raw.
-It is simply tasteless, and according to the rules it should be attributed to inedible mushrooms.
-Moreover, the young false puffball (when the flesh is white on the cut) has a sharp spicy taste and can serve as a spicy seasoning for meat and poultry dishes.
+The false puffball, which they scare us with in all the books about mushrooms, is not at all poisonous, even in its raw form.
+It is simply tasteless, and according to the rules it should be classified as inedible mushrooms.
+Moreover, young false puffball (when the flesh is white when cut) has a sharp, spicy taste and can serve as a piquant seasoning for meat and poultry dishes.
 This is how it is used in Europe, especially in Slavic countries.

-The final inedibility of the false puffball comes from the moment when its flesh ceases to be pure white on the cut.
+The final inedibility of the false puffball occurs from the moment when its flesh ceases to be pure white when cut.
 (M. Vishnevsky).

-I remind you once again: false raincoats are poisonous, however, only if you eat them in large quantities.
-In the Czech guide to mushrooms, J. Klan says that “for the sake of a strong spicy taste, young mushrooms are used instead of roots in the preparation of soups and sauces.”
+Let me remind you once again: false puffballs are poisonous, however, only if you eat them in large quantities.
+In the Czech guide to mushrooms of J. Klan it is written that “for the sake of a strong spicy taste, young mushrooms are used instead of roots in the preparation of soups and sauces.”
 These are truly inscrutable human whims!
-Sacrificing your stomach health for an exotic taste?
+For the sake of an exotic taste, sacrifice the health of your stomach?
 (M. Sergeeva).

-We conclude: the degree of poisoning with false puffballs depends, first of all, on the amount of mushrooms eaten.
+We conclude: the degree of poisoning by false puffballs depends, first of all, on the number of mushrooms eaten.

 False raincoats are easy to distinguish from edible species.
-At false raincoats usually warty-scaly dense skin of a yellowish-ocher color, which may have small cracks.
-In older mushrooms, the skin dries out, ruptures and no longer holds the spores that are under it.
+U false raincoats usually warty-scaly, dense skin of a yellowish-ochre color, which may have small cracks.
+In older mushrooms, the skin dries out, breaks, and no longer holds the spores underneath.

 False raincoats often grow in nests (photo from Wikipedia)

-The color of the pulp in young mushrooms, according to the writings of most authors, is yellowish or light olive even at a young age.
-On it, a marble pattern with white streaks is noticeable. central part the raincoat darkens as it grows, becoming first gray-violet, then almost black.
+The color of the flesh of young mushrooms, according to most authors, is yellowish or light olive even at a young age.
+A marble pattern with white veins can be seen on it. central part The false raincoat darkens as it matures, becoming first gray-violet, then almost black.
 The pulp of even adult puffballs retains its density.
-Everyone notes an unpleasant pungent odor.
+Everyone notes an unpleasant, pungent odor.

-For mushroom pickers who have not collected raincoats before, it is better not to take risks and not collect mushrooms with elongated false legs growing in nests.
-For safety reasons, it is better not to take raincoats with a clearly yellow or brown skin.
-Especially when it is covered with coarse growths and has noticeable cracks.
-The bad smell should also stop.
+Mushroom pickers who have not collected puffballs before should not take risks and not collect mushrooms with elongated false legs that grow in nests.
+To be on the safe side, it is better not to take raincoats with clearly yellow or brown skin.
+Especially when it is covered with rough growths and has noticeable cracks.
+The unpleasant smell should also stop.

 Edible puffballs are eaten while they are young.
-They then have a tasty dense white pulp that is under the skin (smooth or with growths).
-In an adult mushroom, the flesh changes its quality and color.
+They then have tasty, dense white flesh, which is located under the skin (smooth or with growths).
+In an adult mushroom, the pulp changes its quality and color.
 It becomes looser, often sticky, gray or greenish-yellow.
 Old mushrooms are filled with spores.
-The shell of their fruiting body thins, dries and is easily broken.
-Then the fungus becomes dusty, releases a cloud of spores and settles to the ground.
+The shell of their fruiting body becomes thin, dries and is easily broken.
+Then the mushroom becomes dusty, releases a cloud of spores and settles on the ground.
 It is worth saying that raincoats grow up quickly.

-As you know, a young raincoat is hard and strong to the touch, and on the cut it is white as sour cream.
-At this time, you can, without hesitation, put it in a pan.
+As you know, a young raincoat is hard and strong to the touch, and when cut, it is white as sour cream.
+At this time, you can, without any doubt, put it in the frying pan.
 The roast will be fragrant with an excellent mushroom aroma.
-With age, the pulp of the raincoat begins to turn slightly yellow, becomes watery, pressed with a finger, does not spring, does not try to straighten up.
+With age, the pulp of the puffball begins to turn slightly yellow, becomes watery, when pressed with a finger, it does not spring back and does not try to straighten out.
 At this stage, raincoats should no longer be taken.
 (V.A.
 Soloukhin).

-Raincoats are a great addition to any mushroom mix.
-Prepared separately, raincoats will not appeal to everyone (due to the specific taste).
+Puffballs are a great addition to any mushroom mixture.
+When prepared separately, raincoats will not be to everyone's liking (due to their specific taste).
 Another thing - giant raincoat.
-One such mushroom can serve as an occasion for a separate party!
+One such mushroom can be the reason for a separate party!
 (A. Schwab).

 I love this mushroom.
-True, I take only smooth young white “balls”.
-A frying pan of fried puffballs is a delicious and satisfying meal.
-To taste, this mushroom is a bit like something between mushrooms, scrambled eggs and ... chicken meat.
-The taste of protein is enhanced if the raincoat is fried with butter or ghee.
+True, I only take smooth young white “balls”.
+A skillet of fried puffballs is a delicious and satisfying meal.
+This mushroom tastes a little like something between mushrooms, scrambled eggs and... chicken meat.
+The flavor of the protein is enhanced when the puffball is fried with butter or ghee.

-I like not boiled raincoats, but fried ones.
-They can be cut into pieces, slices or circles and put in a pan with oil.
-Sometimes, before frying, large slices up to 2 cm thick are rolled in flour or breadcrumbs.
-They can be salted and even pepper before this.
-Tasty and whole balls fried in oil.
-First, fry on one side until a beautiful golden brown, then turn over or roll to the other side.
-It takes a little time for this.
-Especially if you fry the mushroom in a frying pan under the lid.
+I don't like raincoats boiled, but fried.
+They can be cut into pieces, slices or circles and placed in a frying pan with oil.
+Sometimes before frying, large slices up to 2 cm thick are rolled in flour or breadcrumbs.
+They can be salted and even peppered beforehand.
+Whole balls fried in oil are also tasty.
+First, fry on one side until beautifully golden brown, then turn over or roll over to the other side.
+This takes a little time.
+Especially if you fry the mushroom in a frying pan with a lid.

 It is worth saying that almost all raincoats have a skin that resembles either a skin or an eggshell.
-It's better to take it off.
+It's better to remove it.

 V.A.
 Soloukhin described in detail the condition of a man who always considered all raincoats toadstools:

-I remember with what embarrassment I brought home the first raincoats, how my wife refused to fry them, with what interest I tried them for the first time.
-And now this is for me the most common edible and tasty mushroom, of course, when there is no oil, chanterelles or aspen in the forest.
-But even when they are, it’s nice to add strong young raincoats to the pan for a bouquet.
+I remember with what embarrassment I brought home the first raincoats, how my wife refused to fry them, and with what interest I tried them for the first time.
+And now for me this is the most common edible and tasty mushroom, of course, when there are no boletus, chanterelles or aspen mushrooms in the forest.
+But even when you have them, it’s a good idea to add some strong young raincoats to the pan for a bouquet.

-Once again, we will appreciate the culinary merits of a giant raincoat, while its flesh is pure white color.
-During this period, the fungus competes with the noble mushrooms themselves.
-The “ball” is peeled and fried, soup is boiled from it and dried.
-Other raincoats are also suitable for drying, even pearl ones.
+Let us once again appreciate the culinary merits of the giant puffball while its pulp is pure white color.
+During this period, the mushroom competes with the noble mushrooms themselves.
+The “ball” is peeled and fried, soup is made from it and dried.
+Other raincoats, even pearl ones, are also suitable for drying.

 V.A.
-Soloukhin quotes one of his readers, who not only describes how raincoats are made, but also compares how they are processed:
+Soloukhin quotes one of his readers, who not only describes the method of preparing raincoats, but also compares the methods of processing them:

-I love raincoats.
-In fried form, right, they are slightly inferior to white ones.
-To make the dish more tender, it is better to remove the rough shell from some of them.
-The golovach is oblong - carefully crushed in your hands, and the shell cracks and comes off, like a shell from a hard-boiled egg.
-This is best done under a tap.
-In some globular raincoats, the shell is removed, like the peel from an orange.
-The best - prickly - does not cause any worries at all: cut it into a frying pan.
-I successfully dry them.
-Crushed into a powder, you can make an excellent soup out of them.
+I really love raincoats.
+When fried, they are actually a little inferior to white ones.
+To make the dish more tender, it is better to remove the rough shell of some of them.
+The golovach is oblong - gently crush it in your hands, and the shell cracks and comes off, like the shell from a hard-boiled egg.
+It is best to do this under the tap.
+In some spherical puffballs, the shell can be peeled off like peeling an orange.
+The best one - prickly - does not cause any worries at all: cut it into a frying pan.
+I dry them successfully.
+By grinding them into powder, you can make an excellent soup from them.

-© Site, 2012-2019.
-Copying texts and photos from the site podmoskоvje.com is prohibited.
+© Website, 2012-2019.
+Copying texts and photographs from the site podmoskоvje.com is prohibited.
 All rights reserved.

 (function(w, d, n, s, t) ( w[n] = w[n] || ; w[n].push(function() ( Ya.Context.AdvManager.render(( blockId: "R-A -143469-1", renderTo: "yandex_rtb_R-A-143469-1", async: true )); )); t = d.getElementsByTagName("script"); s = d.createElement("script"); s .type = "text/javascript"; s.src = "//an.yandex.ru/system/context.js"; s.async = true; t.parentNode.insertBefore(s, t); ))(this , this.document, "yandexContextAsyncCallbacks");

-A lot of mushroom pickers undeservedly bypass these mushrooms, and completely in vain.
-Young raincoats are very tasty and healthy mushrooms.
-And most often they are among the first to appear in the spring forest, so for lovers of just such gifts, the forests will be a pleasant variety in the diet after a long winter, when dishes from fresh mushrooms collected in the forest are still a rarity on the table.
+Many mushroom pickers undeservedly bypass these mushrooms, and completely in vain.
+Young puffballs are very tasty and healthy mushrooms.
+And most often, they are one of the first to appear in the spring forest, so for lovers of just such gifts, the forest will be a pleasant variety in the diet after a long winter, when dishes from fresh mushrooms, collected in the forest, are still a rarity on the table.

-Raincoats belong to the mushroom family.
-The fruiting bodies of these fungi different types have a rounded pear-shaped shape, most often white.
-Many of them have a pronounced false foot, and their sizes can be medium or large (like giant puffballs).
+Puffballs belong to the mushroom family.
+The fruiting bodies of these mushrooms different types They have a rounded pear shape, most often white.
+Many of them have a pronounced false leg, and their sizes can be medium or large (like those of giant puffballs).

-In young mushrooms, the entire cap is covered with small growths, similar to thorns, which fall off over time.
-The spores of this species of fungus ripen inside the fruiting body, when they ripen, a hole opens at the top of the fruiting body, through which the spores spread around the fungus.
-The color of mature spores can be from green with an olive tint to brown.
+In young mushrooms, the entire cap is covered with small growths similar to thorns, which fall off over time.
+The spores of this type of mushroom ripen inside the fruiting body; when they ripen, a hole opens at the top of the fruiting body through which the spores spread around the mushroom.
+The color of ripe spores can range from green with an olive tint to brown.

 • bee sponge;

-And raincoats, in which spores are fully ripe in the fruiting body, are called:
+And raincoats, in which the spores in the fruiting body are fully ripe, are called:

 • wolf tobacco;